ryarturogi/contacts-managment-app/README.md

 ```
 English:

-During the process of developing this project, I learned about Material UI and its use for creating components.
+While developing this project, I learned about Material UI and its use for creating components.
-I gained experience in handling POST, DELETE, PUT, and GET requests using the redux-toolkit query.
+I gained experience handling POST, DELETE, PUT, and GET requests using the redux-toolkit query.
-The implementation of pagination, including the solution to the zero-based designed tablePagination, was another important aspect that I learned.
+The implementation of pagination, including the solution to the zero-based designed TablePagination, was another important aspect that I learned.
 Additionally, my TypeScript skills were improved as I gained a deeper understanding of types and interfaces.
-The deployment of the application was done using Vercel, which is a great tool for deploying Next.js applications, and learn how to use it effectively to deploy the application is a must for any developer who wants to build a production-ready application using Next.js and React in general today.
+The deployment of the application was done using Vercel, which is a great tool for deploying Next.js applications, and learning how to use it effectively to deploy the application is a must for any developer who wants to build a production-ready application using Next.js and React in general today.

 Throughout the learning process, I was continuously challenged and pushed to improve my skills.
 I faced many difficulties and obstacles, but through persistence and determination, I was able to overcome them and achieve my goals.
-This project was a great opportunity for me to grow as a developer and to gain valuable experience in a number of important areas.
+This project was a great opportunity for me to grow as a developer and gain valuable experience in several important areas.
 I am very grateful for the opportunity to work on this project and to learn from the experience.

 Spanish: